Talk voting is your chance to tell us what you’d like to see at EuroPython 2020. We will leave talk voting open until:

 In order to vote, have a look at the title/abstract and then indicate your personal interest in attending this session.
 We have simplified the voting process and you may choose between these four options:

 - must see

 The talks you haven’t voted for are marked “No vote”.
 Your votes are automatically saved to the backend without the need to click on a save or submit button.

 Who can participate?

 Any registered attendee of the current EuroPython (*) as well as any attendee of one of the past EuroPython conferences going back to 2015 can vote.
 If you have submitted a proposal this year, you are also eligible to vote.

 After the talk voting phase, the EuroPython Program Workgroup (WG) will use the votes to select the talks and build a schedule.

 The talk voting is a good and strong indicator what attendees are interested to see.
-Submissions are also selected based on editorial criteria to e.g. increase diversity, giving a chance to less mainstream topics as well as avoiding too much of the same topic.
+Submissions are also selected based on editorial criteria to e.g. increase diversity, give a chance to less mainstream topics as well as avoid too much of the same topic.

 In general, the Program WG will try to give as many speakers a chance to talk as possible.
 If speakers have submitted multiple talks, the one with the highest rating will most likely get selected.